 This increased flow of blood and oxygen around the body is why the treatment is so popular with athletes; it is supposed to assist in the elimination of excess lactic acid build up and therefore helps with muscle recovery.
 Low temperatures have long been used as an anti-inflammatory for joint pain, most commonly in the form of an ice pack or ice bath, which explains why athletes boast about WBC’s benefits.

-Using the treatment to boost your metabolism and burn calories, however, is a slightly different, more misleading story to come out of the trend.
-A closer look at the research on WBC reveals inconclusive results at best.
+Whether the treatment can be used to boost your metabolism and burn calories, however, is not yet known.
 Many of the claims, specifically around weight loss, are not yet grounded in credible scientific evidence.
 Most of the existing, albeit very limited, literature focuses around the treatment’s ability to boost muscle repair.
-Although WBC facilities claim it can burn up to 800 calories in the hours following your treatment, as well as increasing metabolic rate, there is no real scientific support to back up the claims.
-This comes largely as expected considering it has been proved, time and again, that the only way to maintain a healthy weight is through a well-balanced diet and healthy lifestyle.
+Although WBC facilities claim it can burn up to 800 calories in the hours following your treatment, as well as increasing metabolic rate, there is no real scientific support to back up the claims as yet.

-Even the research around muscle pain and inflammation is ambiguous.
-While health professionals have used WBC to treat conditions including arthritis, fibromyalgia and muscle injuries, a recent review did not find any compelling scientific evidence that WBC is effective in treating muscle soreness after exercise.
+The research around muscle pain and inflammation is also in its early stages and while health professionals have used WBC to treat conditions including arthritis, fibromyalgia and muscle injuries, a recent review did not find any compelling scientific evidence that WBC is effective in treating muscle soreness after exercise.

 The lack of evidence doesn't entirely discredit WBC.
 The treatment has only become popularised outside of its origins in Japan very recently.
-Evidence to support the supposed benefits may well come, but for now it’s not a guaranteed procedure.
+Evidence to support the supposed benefits may well come, but for now it’s more of a fad than a fix.